From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Methodology

 The simulation follows an iterative workflow articulated into three phases.
 During the \textbf{Initialization Phase}, agents are configured with distinct personalities and behavioral traits, and their memory components (STM, LTM, and AM) are initialized as empty.
 The \textbf{Operational Phase} immerses agents in an environment resembling a social media platform, where they autonomously make decisions at each iteration.
 The \textbf{Interaction Phase} updates the environment state based on agents' actions, processes engagement metrics, and prepares the context for the next iteration.

 \paragraph{\textbf{Agent Decision-Making.}}

-We followed the workflow proposed in the original framework \cite{orlando2025can}: at each iteration of the Operational Phase, the input prompt to each agent's Reasoning Module is constructed by incorporating information a real user would likely consider before acting: \textit{(i)} feedback on previously published content, retrieved from the agent's memory unit (STM and LTM) in terms of re-shares, likes, dislikes, and comments; \textit{(ii)} a summary of recent activity patterns from the Activity Memory, describing what actions the agent has recently performed and when each action type was last executed; \textit{(iii)} a personalized feed of recommended posts from other agents available for potential interaction\footnote{The recommender strategy can be either preference-based (matching content to agent interests) or random.}; and \textit{(iv)} the list of available actions the agent can perform—posting new content, re-sharing, liking, disliking, commenting, following another agent, or remaining inactive.
-The Operational Phase concludes once each agent’s Reasoning Module produces the \emph{Choice–Reason–Content} triplet.
+We followed the workflow proposed in the original framework \cite{orlando2026validating}: at each iteration of the Operational Phase, the input prompt to each agent's Reasoning Module is constructed by incorporating information a real user would likely consider before acting: \textit{(i)} feedback on previously published content, retrieved from the agent's memory unit (STM and LTM) in terms of re-shares, likes, dislikes, and comments; \textit{(ii)} a summary of recent activity patterns from the Activity Memory, describing what actions the agent has recently performed and when each action type was last executed; \textit{(iii)} a personalized feed of recommended posts from other agents available for potential interaction; and \textit{(iv)} the list of available actions the agent can perform—posting new content, re-sharing, liking, disliking, commenting, following another agent, or remaining inactive. { Following the original framework \cite{orlando2026validating}, we consider two recommendation strategies: a \emph{preference-based} strategy, where candidate posts and the agent’s content are mapped into a shared embedding space and the top-$k$ posts by cosine similarity are returned, so that the recommended content aligns with the agent's interests; and a \emph{random} strategy, where $k$ posts are sampled uniformly from the available pool.} The Operational Phase concludes once each agent’s Reasoning Module produces the \emph{Choice–Reason–Content} triplet.
 This workflow continues iteratively until a predefined stop condition (e.g., based on number of iterations) is reached.

 \paragraph{\textbf{Content Propagation Mechanism.}}